openlayers/openlayers/tasks/readme.md

     node tasks/build.js build.json ol.min.js

 To export the `ol` symbol to somewhere other than the global namespace, a `namespace` option is available.
-This can e.g. be useful for creating an ol3 AMD module, by simply providing a build configuration like the following:
+This can e.g. be useful for creating an OpenLayers AMD module, by simply providing a build configuration like the following:

 ```json
 {